yukiya727/Auto_lobby_creator/readme.md

 Press "ALT + ." to create a lobby each time

-The script does not need to be terminated and restart each time creating a new lobby
+The script does not need to be terminated and restarted each time creating a new lobby

 When done, simply close the script